BasedLinux/bsd/doc/manual/source/release-notes/rl-2.26.md

 - Flake lock file generation now ignores local registries [#12019](https://github.com/BasedLinux/bsd/pull/12019)

-  When resolving indirect flake references like `bsdpkgs` in `flake.bsd` files, Bsd will no longer use the system and user flake registries.
+  When resolving indirect flake references like `bsdpkgs` in `flake.nix` files, Bsd will no longer use the system and user flake registries.
 It will only use the global flake registry and overrides given on the command line via `--override-flake`.

   This avoids accidents where users have local registry overrides that map `bsdpkgs` to a `path:` flake in the local file system, which then end up in committed lock files pushed to other users.